Mr. Serv-On: Life Insurance 2 (Heart Muzik) and Gangsta 1 More Time

-2013-present: Street Dreams & The Fallen Soldier
+Street Dreams and The Fallen Soldier

 On December 20, 2013, he announced the release of his new mixtape "Guaparation Canal", which was slated to be released in February 2014.

-On March 4, 2014 Revolution Entertainment would release the collaborative album "Known Associates" by SC and Mr. Serv-On.
+On March 4, 2014, Revolution Entertainment would release the collaborative album "Known Associates" by SC and Mr. Serv-On.

 On September 18, Serv-On announced his next release would be Boss Certified with a release date of October 28, 2014.
 This album will be distributed through Serv-On`s own label, Hot City Music.
 On December 2, 2014, Mr. Serv-On released his ninth album Street Dreams, this album was released through Timez Up.
-Ent. & was executive produced by DJ Suckafree.
-On June 19, 2015 Mr. Serv-On would release his tenth album titled The Fallen Soldier via Hot City Music & Timez Up.
+Ent. and was executive produced by DJ Suckafree.
+On June 19, 2015 Mr. Serv-On would release his tenth album titled The Fallen Soldier via Hot City Music and Timez Up.

 Other ventures

 Acting career

 Mr. Serv-On appeared in the movie "I'm Bout It" in 1997, and in a documentary 10 years later called "Grittin 2 Get It In Tha Rock."
 In 2008, Mr. Serv-On was interviewed for the Underground Kingz Magazine DVD.
 In 2014, Mr. Serv-On appeared in the documentary "We Are One: Street Music of New Orleans."